php-fig/fig-standards/proposed/http-message.md

 and fragment -- and the ability to specify any specific segment.
 Since changing a segment is equivalent to creating a new URI, URI objects MUST be immutable.

-`UriTargetInterface` models HTTP and HTTPS URIs as specified in RFC 3986 (the primary use case), as well as any of the four request targets.
-The interface provides methods for testing which request target form is modeled, allowing consumers to query and branch based on that information.
-It also specifies a `__toString()` method for casting the modeled request target to the representation used (or to use) in the HTTP message.
+`UriInterface` models HTTP and HTTPS URIs as specified in RFC 3986 (the primary use case).
+The interface provides methods for interacting with the various URI parts, which will obviate the need for repeated parsing of the URI.
+It also specifies a `__toString()` method for casting the modeled URI to its string representation.

 ### 1.5 Server-side Requests